cbedroid/CS50-Wiki/README.md

 Hello :wave: and welcome to my CS50 Wiki Project.
 Feel free to roam around and checkout some of the cool features in this repository.

- ## So..what is this Wiki thing you keep babbing about :thinking: ?
+ ## So..what is this Wiki thing you keep babbling about :thinking: ?

   This **Wiki** thing.. is a `wikipedia-like` online encyclopedia that consists of numerous interesting enclopedia entries on various different topic.
 [Wikipedia](https://wikipedia.org) is open-sourced allowing any volunteer to created and edited its entries.
 It's the 15 most popular website in the world .... oh yeah.. did I mention, It also **FREE**.